sbl-sdsc/df-parallel/README.md

 ```

 ## Running the example notebooks
-After Jupyter Lab has been launched, run the Notebook [1-DownloadData.ipynb](1-DownloadData.ipynb) to create a dataset.
+After Jupyter Lab has been launched, run the Notebook [DownloadData.ipynb](DownloadData.ipynb) to create a dataset.
 In this notebook, specify the number of copies (`ncopies`) to be made from the orignal dataset to increase its size.
 By default, a single copy is created.
 After the dataset has been created, run the dataframe specific notebooks.
 Note, the cuDF and Dask-cuDF dataframe libraries require a GPU.

 ## Test results (not representative)
 Results for running on SDSC [Expanse GPU node](https://www.sdsc.edu/support/user_guides/expanse.html) with 10 CPU cores (Intel Xeon Gold 6248 2.5 GHz), 1 GPU (NVIDIA V100 SMX2, 32GB), and 92 GB of memory (DDR4 DRAM), local storage (1.6 TB Samsung PM1745b NVMe PCIe SSD).